Double-Bridge Mechanism for Enhancing Tc in Oxide Superconductors

-Quite recently, considering the dominance of eV-scale ionic bonding, affinity of O$^-$ (1.46 eV) and O$^{2-}$ (-8.08 eV)~\cite{Atkins2010} and large two-electron ionization energy ($\sim$15-28 eV) of metal atoms~\cite{Kittel2005}, we propose a transformative idea of electron e$^-$ (hole h$^+$) pairing bridged by oxygen O (metal M) atoms named as bridge-I, i.e., the ionic-bond-driven \textbf{e$^-$-O-e$^-$} (\textbf{h$^+$-M-h$^+$}) itinerant Cooper pairing formed at pseudogap temperature $T^*>T_c$, by following the principle of “tracing electron footprints to explore pairing mechanisms” and by standing on the solid foundation of the chemical-bond$\rightarrow$structure$\rightarrow$property relationship~\cite{shi2025}.
-This is a universal carrier-pairing picture for all ionic-bonded superconductors including cuprates, nickelates, iron-based and other potential ionic superconductors.
-Here, we use this universal carrier-pairing image to explore new methods for enhancing $T_c$ by combining the layered crystal structure characteristics of high-$T_c$ superconducting materials~\cite{Park1995} and the 4$a$-periodic Cooper pair charge stripe phase feature~\cite{Kohsaka2007,Vojta2008}.
-Through detailed analysis of the dominant direct and indirect interactions between Cooper pairs, we pave a new way with a clear direction, i.e., increasing the attraction between Cooper pairs and reducing the effective mass of Cooper pairs under the optimal carrier concentration, for maximizing $T_c$ within the theoretical framework of Bose-Einstein condensation (BEC)~\cite{Pitaevskii2016,Chen-RevModPhys-2024}, which provides a clear and directional pathway for the exploration of higher $T_c$ superconductivity.
+Against this background and by considering the strongest interaction and dominance of \textbf{eV-scale} ionic bonding, affinity of O$^-$ (1.46 eV) and O$^{2-}$ (-8.08 eV) and large two-electron ionization energy ($\sim$15-28 eV) of metal atoms in oxide superconductors~\cite{Atkins2010,Kittel2005}, we recently proposed a transformative idea of electron e$^-$ (hole h$^+$) pairing bridged by oxygen O (metal M) atoms named as bridge-I, i.e., the ionic-bond-driven \textbf{e$^-$-O-e$^-$} (\textbf{h$^+$-M-h$^+$}) itinerant Cooper pairing formed in the pseudogap phase ($T_c<T<T^*$, $T^*\geq 300$ K~\cite{Mourachkine2002,Uemura2003,Basov2005})~\cite{shi2025}.
+This picture is built on the principle of ``tracing electron footprints to explore pairing mechanisms'' and the solid foundation of the chemical-bond$\rightarrow$structure$\rightarrow$property relationship.
+It applies universally to all ionic-bonded superconductors including cuprates, nickelates, and iron-based superconductors.

+Here, we use this universal pairing image to explore new methods for enhancing $T_c$ by combining the layered crystal structure of high-$T_c$ superconductors~\cite{Park1995} and the 4$a$-periodic Cooper-pair charge stripe phase~\cite{Kohsaka2007,Vojta2008}.
+Through detailed analysis of the dominant interactions between preformed Cooper pairs, we establish a new microscopic route to enhance $T_c$ within the Bose-Einstein condensation (BEC) framework (Eq.~(\ref{eqn:3}))~\cite{Pitaevskii2016,Chen-RevModPhys-2024}, i.e., increasing the attraction between Cooper pairs and reducing their effective mass under the optimal carrier concentration.
+These results establish a unified, chemically intuitive, and material-predictive framework for high-$T_c$ superconductivity in ionic oxides.